 The final decision concerning placement of students rests with the principal.
 The decision regarding retention or promotion of a student must be made at the end of the school year.
 Parents may appeal the decision through appropriate communication channels by contacting the office of the superintendent.

 B.GRADING SYSTEM

-The Board recognizes the importance of a student grading system, which is easily adaptable to individual styles of teaching and the individual character of certain classes.
-It must also be clearly identified and meaningful to students, parents, and school personnel.
+The Board recognizes the importance of a student grading system, which is clearly identified and meaningful to students, parents, and school personnel.
 Grades shall be assigned as follows: